This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Section 215 of the Town and Country Planning Act 1990 can be used to require the owner to take steps to address a property adversely affecting the amenity of an area through its disrepair.
-The Government published Best Practice Guidance on Section 215 (PDF 509 KB) in January 2005.
+The Government published Best Practice Guidance on section 215 (PDF) in January 2005.

 Section 79 of the Building Act 1984 can be used to require the owner to address unsightly land or the external appearance of a property.

 Local authorities have a range of powers at their disposal to encourage owners of empty homes to bring them back into use.
-Where a property has been empty for 2 years, subject to certain exceptions, an authority can seek an Empty Property Dwelling Order to bring a property back into use.
+Where a property has been empty for two years, subject to certain exceptions, an authority can seek an Empty Property Dwelling Order to bring it back into use.
 This power is regarded as a last resort.
 For more information see the Library papers: Empty housing (England) and Empty Dwelling Management Orders (EDMOs).